daveholmes88/HopsAlongBackend/README.md

 This repo houses the backend code for Hops Along.

 Please refer here for the project's frontend code and installation instructions. https://github.com/daveholmes88/HopsAlongFrontend

+React Native Application for Hops Along can be seen here: https://github.com/daveholmes88/HopsAlongMobile

 Hops Along: